Arktika (2016 icebreaker): Propulsion motor failure and other issues

 In February 2020, it was reported that the propulsion motor on the starboard shaft had failed during the quayside trials due to a short circuit and, if the 300-ton motor needs to be replaced, this may have an impact on the delivery date of the icebreaker.
 In March 2020, it was further reported that Arktika may be accepted to trial service with reduced propulsion power of 40 to 50 megawatts while a replacement motor is being manufactured.
 According to Central Design Bureau "Iceberg", this would reduce the vessel's maximum icebreaking capability by about 20 cm.
 In late June, the United Shipbuilding Corporation confirmed that the vessel would be accepted for trial service in the Arctic in September or October with a limited propulsion power of 50 megawatts while the replacement of the faulty propulsion motor was scheduled for August–November 2021.
 The work, which requires cutting the icebreaker's hull to access and replace the failed components, would be carried out at Kronstadt Marine Plant.
 Arktika returned to Saint Petersburg in summer 2021 and entered a graving dock in Kronstadt in mid-August.
 The faulty electric motor was replaced in September 2021 and the icebreaker went on post-repair trials in the Gulf of Finland in late November alongside its sister ship, Sibir, that was on builder's pre-delivery trials.
 With full propulsion power restored, Arktika departed Saint Petersburg in the beginning of December and headed for icebreaking duty in the Arctic.

 Russian icebreaker expert, Professor L. G. Tsoy, has publicly voiced concerns about the Arktika's excessive lightship weight which has led to the minimum operating draught in fresh water reportedly increasing from the planned 8.7 m to 9.3 m.
 This would not allow the icebreaker to operate efficiently in shallow ice-covered river estuaries such as the Gulf of Ob.
+He has also voiced concerns about the icebreaking capability.
+While analysis of the results obtained from full-scale trials with Arktika and Sibir in June 2023 indicated that the Project 22220 nuclear-powered icebreakers would fulfill their contractual performance requirements and "have proven their outstanding ice performance parameters", Tsoy noted that the tests were carried out in late spring with deteriorated ice conditions, the icebreakers' propulsion systems could not work at their maximum rated power, and the performance in astern direction was inadequate.

 In June–August 2020, Rosatomflot filed three lawsuits against Baltic Shipyard in the Moscow Arbitration Court, claiming almost 1 billion rubles of compensation for undisclosed reasons.